ikenna/align-define-design-examples/README.md

-# Align-Define-Design Process Examples
+# APIOps Pipeline Template

+A repository structure template for APIOps continous delivery pipelines.

+### Acknowledgements
-Examples of the Align-Define-Design API process for use in our [LaunchAny workshops](https://launchany.com/api-training).
+Based of ADDR process from the [LaunchAny workshops](https://launchany.com/api-training).